Zulko/gizeh/README.rst

 When you make a shape, the `fill` and `stroke` parameters can be one of the following:

 - A RGB color of the form (r,g,b) where each element is comprised between 0 and 1 (1 is 100%).
-- A RGBA colot of the form (r,g,b,a), where `a` is comprised between 0 (totally transparent) and 1 (totally opaque)
+- A RGBA colot of the form (r,g,b,a), where `a` is comprised between 0 (totally transparent) and 1 (totally opaque).
-- A gizeh.ColorGradient (see the docstring)
+- A gizeh.ColorGradient (see the docstring).
-- A gizeh.ImagePattern, i.e. an image (see the docstring)
+- A gizeh.ImagePattern, i.e. an image (see the docstring).
-- A numpy array representing a RGB or RGBA image (not implemented yet)
+- A numpy array representing a RGB or RGBA image (not implemented yet).
-- A PNG image file (not implemented yet)
+- A PNG image file (not implemented yet).

 Transformations